sirgallo/rdb/docs/ReplicatedLog.md

 ## Overview

-One of the major components of [Raft Consensus](https://raft.github.io/raft.pdf) is the leader election between systems within the cluster.
-Leader election is the method by which the systems reach consensus.
+One of the major components of [Raft Consensus](https://raft.github.io/raft.pdf) is the replicated log shared between systems within the cluster.
+The replicated log helps maintain a log of all actions that have been performed on the state machine.

-## Design

 ### Replicated Log